wclarkcito/Code-Quiz/README.md

 # Code-Quiz

 ## This is a program that generates 10 random quiz questions with 4 possible answers.
-The correct answers are stored and a high score is displayed upon completion.
+The participant has 60 seconds to complete the quiz.
+The correct answers are stored and the score is displayed upon completion.

 ## https://github.com/wclarkcito/Code-Quiz